kenika/multi-calendar-grid-card/docs/TROUBLESHOOTING.md

 HA tried to use the editor before it was defined.
 Ensure the editor bundle is included in the same built file (or lazy‑loaded) and that you hard‑reload the editor after updating.

 ## Slight misalignment of left time scale vs grid

-Fixed in dev.13.
-The time column now mirrors the header height with a sticky spacer.
+Fixed in dev.14.
+All-day events overlay the grid, and the time column automatically pads to match the header height.